 - In the film Hobgoblins, one character is set on fire after diving onto a grenade — a fragmentary grenade.
 (Being the sort of movie that it was, the character turned up fine in the next scene, the only consequences of his immolation being a little redness and a sprained ankle.

 - In one of the Scary Movie sequels (either three or four), a flaming man appears in the background walking a flaming dog.

 - In Anchorman, the rival news crews get involved in a violent street brawl and right in the middle a man on fire staggers through the scene.
 It's funny.

 "There were horses, and a man on fire, and I killed a man with a trident!"

-In Lock, Stock & Two Smoking Barrels, a man on fire comes bursting out of a pub, with no explanation.
-It becomes something of a Brick Joke, as we later learn that Rory Breaker had set the man on fire for turning the channel on his football match.
+- In Lock, Stock & Two Smoking Barrels, a man on fire comes bursting out of a pub, with no explanation.
+It becomes something of a Brick Joke, as later you learn that Rory Breaker had set the man on fire for turning the channel on his football match.